 Sometimes you’ll get a letter back saying that they are not able to work with you at this time, and that is fine.
 Don’t take it personally.

-Sometimes they will say they can give you a free product and sometimes they will offer payment.
+Sometimes they will say they can give you a free product, sometimes they will offer payment, sometimes they will suggest something you never thought of.
 You just need to go with the company you feel best with.

 After you complete your sponsorship opportunity, I always write a follow-up email thanking the company for their partnership.
 This is really important because not only does it make you look like a legit responsible business owner, but the company will likely email you back thanking you.
 You can then use their positive quotes reviewing your performance to share with future companies that you are interested in working with.